jeffreychen159/toxicity-detector/README.md

 # Toxicity Classifier

 ## Overview
 This project aims to test different models and analyze how well each model detects toxicity in text.
-This project tests
+This project tests them by binary classification to determine if the text is toxic or not and then determines to classify the types of toxicities in each text given.

 ## Features
 - Binary classification of text comments